Island platform: United States

-In southern New Jersey and Philadelphia, PATCO uses island platforms in all of its 13 stations, to facilitate one-person train operation.
-The NYC Subway's Second Avenue Subway features island platforms at all stations.
-Many other stations in the system have the same layout.
+In southern New Jersey and Philadelphia, PATCO uses island platforms in all of its 13 stations to facilitate one-person train operation.

+The NYC Subway has many stations with island platforms, including all of the Second Avenue Subway stations.

 Unused sides of island platforms

 Sometimes when the track on one side of the platform is unused by passenger trains, that side may be fenced off.
 Examples include Hurlstone Park, Lewisham, Sydney and Yeronga, Brisbane.

 In New York City's subway system, unused sides are located at Bowling Green as well as every express station without express service, such as Pelham Parkway on the IRT Dyre Avenue line.
 In Jersey City, the Newport PATH station has the same configuration as Bowling Green—one side platform and one island platform.